Vital Records Online

 required documents

-What Documents Are Required to Order Washington State Birth Certificates?
+What Documents Are Required to Order Washington State Birth Certificate?

 All applicants must provide proof of identity, such as a U.S. state-issued driver’s license, passport, or tribal ID when requesting a certified copy of a WA birth record.
 Non-certified copies do not require an ID and include the exact details as the official certificate; however, it is not considered a legal document and cannot be used for official purposes.